onyxring/orcsCharacter/README.md

 	sheet.sections.inventory[1].type="Bag of Gold";
 ```

 You might think you could use `cacheAsync()` and `cacheRepeatingAsync()` to populate your own object wrapper, and you'd be right.
 But `cacheMultipleAsync() `is more than just syntactic sugar.
-In the above example, any server calls which can be bundled together, are (our specified basic attributes and both repeating sections are retrieved with a single call).
-Portions of the Roll20 code which cannot be bundeled, (such as getSectionIDs) are parallelized and run simultaneously rather than sequentially.
-Finally, once attribute have been modified, the following will save all changes in a single call, regardless of which tracked objects they were made to:
+In the above example, any server calls which _can_ be bundled together, _are_ bundled together (our specified basic attributes and both repeating sections are retrieved with a single call).
+The portions of the Roll20 code which cannot be bundled, (such as getSectionIDs) are parallelized and run simultaneously rather than sequentially.
+Finally, once attributes have been modified, the following will save all changes in a single call, regardless of which tracked objects they were made to:

 ```
 	sheet.commitAsync();